niltiaks/Candlekeep-Mysteries/Session Notes/PCs/Current/Adriel.md

 	- A few months before finding the party, he found something was amiss in the stars and needs to be corrected
 	- Holds crystal over candle fire and constellations appear and he was like "this star moved we gotta fix it"
 -   He's got a dumpy
-- Has a wife and two young children
+- Has a wife and two young children - Gormal, Mungen, and ???
 - Has two horses, [Scooby](NPCs/Living/Scooby.md) and [Shaggy](NPCs/Living/Shaggy.md)